defold/extender/README_SECURITY.md

         platforms: windows,linux,macos
 ```

-The same using an environment variable when launching Docker:
+The same by passing an environment variable when launching Docker:

 ```
 docker run ... -e extender.authentication.platforms=windows,linux,macos extender/extender;
 ```

 ### Users
 Users are listed in a text file, one username per line followed by the user password, user roles (platform access) and user status ("enabled" or "disabled").
 The build script will copy the files in `extender/server/users` to the Docker image when building.
-You can specify which user file to use in `application.yml` or by setting the `extender.authentication.users` environment variable when starting Docker.
+You can specify which user file to use in `application.yml` or by passing the `extender.authentication.users` environment variable when starting Docker.

 Example using `application.yml` where users are loaded from the file `users/myusers.txt`: